cc-archive/cc-cert-core/core/commons/index.md

 The Commons module has four units of learning that provide a grounding in the commons and Creative Commons role in stewarding and supporting it.

-* [Unit #1: Significance of the Commons](significance.md) - What is the history of the idea of a Commons and how is it manifested in the world today?
+1. [Significance of the Commons](significance.md) - What is the history of the idea of a Commons and how is it manifested in the world today?
-* [Unit #2: Compare / Contrast Physical vs Digital Commons](physical-digital.md) - Explore the similarities and differences between physical and digital commons.
+2. [Physical and Digital Commons](physical-digital.md) - Explore the similarities and differences between physical and digital commons.
-* [Unit #3: Understand Commons Opportunity](opportunity.md) - How can society benefit from a thriving commons?
+3. [The Commons Opportunity](opportunity.md) - How can society benefit from a thriving commons?
-* [Unit #4: Creative Commons](creative-commons.md) - Understand Creative Commons role in supporting and stewarding the digital commons.
+4. [The Creative Commons Organization](creative-commons.md) - Understand Creative Commons role in supporting and stewarding the digital commons.

-On completion of these four units a final mastery learning activity combines learning from across all four units into one final assignment for the whole module.
+On completion of these four units the [final summit quest](commons-summit-quest.md) combines learning from across all four units into one final assignment for the whole module.